Nationalist Republican Alliance

 The Nationalist Republican Alliance (Alianza Republicana Nacionalista, abbreviated ARENA) is a conservative, center-right to right-wing political party of El Salvador.
 It was founded on 30 September 1981 by retired Salvadoran Army Major Roberto D'Aubuisson.
 It defines itself as a political institution constituted to defend the democratic, republican, and representative system of government, the social market economy system and nationalism.

-ARENA controlled the National Assembly of El Salvador until 1985, and its party leader Alfredo Cristiani was elected to the presidency in 1989.
+ARENA controlled the Legislative Assembly of El Salvador until 1985, and its party leader Alfredo Cristiani was elected to the presidency in 1989.
 ARENA controlled the presidency from 1989 until 2009.
 The party gained a plurality in the Legislative Assembly in 2012.
+Maintaining only two seats in the 2024 legislative election, it has been the leading opposition party to the near-unanimous Nuevas Ideas.